MohamedElsayedd1/Mastering_Embededd_System/6. MCU Essential Peripherals/Lecture1_GPIO_Part1/GPIO_Labs_Atmega32/2. GPIO_PushButton_With_8_LEDS/README.md

 - **Clean up files**: `make clean`

 This project demonstrates using an input button to control sequential LED toggling, a fundamental embedded systems concept.

----

-This `README.md` provides a clear overview of the updated functionality.
-Let me know if you need more details!
-The `Makefile` compiles `main.c` to generate an ELF file and converts it to a HEX file ready for flashing onto the microcontroller.

----

-This `README.md` should help clarify the project setup, build process, and functionality for anyone reviewing or using this project.
-Let me know if you’d like additional details!